MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

     - FactResellerSales

 1. Complete this task by selecting **Transform Data**, which will open Power Query Editor.

-    1. *This lab is only intended to connect to and profile the data, but not **transform data**.*
+You've now imported data into Power BI and have the Power Query Editor open for the next task.

 ## **Preview Data in Power Query Editor**

 This task introduces the Power Query Editor and allows you to review and profile the data.
 This helps you determine how to clean and transform the data later.
+You'll also review both dimension tables prefixed with "Dim" and fact tables prefixed with "Fact".

 1. In the **Power Query Editor** window, at the left, notice the **Queries** pane.
 The **Queries** pane contains one query for each table you checked.